Our free language posters provide visual triggers to reinforce language concepts and punctuation.

 Apostrophe for possession

-The apostrophe has nasty habit of turning teachers grey and causing all manner of confusion.
 Use this simple poster as a visual trigger of where to place this pesky punctuation mark.
+It is easy when you can see the pattern.

-Complex or compound?
-What is the difference and why do we even need to know?
-Use the decision tree to identify a simple, compound or complex sentence.
+Compound or complex?
+What is the difference?
+Use this decision tree to identify whether a sentence is simple, compound or complex.
 The important idea of the subordinate clause is introduced and can be built on.

 Direct speech punctuation